ZzinnerGamer/pf2e-threat-tracker/README.md

 ## ⚔️ Usage

 - **Opening the Threat Panel**
   The Threat Tracker panel opens automatically at the start of combat.
-It can also be toggled manually if needed (this is planned but not available now).
+It can also be toggled manually if needed (this is planned but not available now) (V1.0 Note I FORGOT ABOUT THIS).

 - **Monitoring Threat**
   During combat, any time a PC or allied token deals damage, heals, or uses a defined taunt or ability, their threat value increases against the relevant enemy.
 The panel displays the **top 3 threat-holders** per enemy so the GM knows who is most likely to be targeted.

-- **Configuring Traits & Vulnerabilities** *(WIP)*
-  Open the trait configuration menu from the module settings or use the button in the floating panel.
-You can search traits and modify threat multipliers dynamically (e.g. "fire" attacks do ×1.5 threat to creatures with the `plant` trait).

 - **Sequencer Effects**
   If Sequencer is available, the module will play a brief visual effect when threat is generated or when the top-threat character changes.
 These effects can be enabled/disabled in the module settings.